n6il/altera-cli-tools/README.md

 ## Getting Started

-These tools require that the Altera NIOS
+These tools require that the Altera NIOS tools are installed and are in the current path.

+Before running any of these tools you must run the following:

+    ~/altera/13.0sp1/nios2eds/nios2_command_shell.sh

 Usage of Altera CLI Tools
 ---